 For new or returning students, Seattle Aikikai offers a Two-Month Aikido Startup package.
-This includes up to three basics classes per week, Mondays and Wednesdays 6:00–7:00 PM, and Thursdays Noon–1:00 PM.
+This includes up to four basics classes per week, Mondays and Wednesdays 7:00–8:00 PM, and Tuesday and Thursdays Noon–1:00 PM.

 Be sure to come to the dojo before your first class to meet the instructors, observe a class, and pick up your introductory materials.

 Seattle Aikikai is a not-for-profit 501(c)3 organization.
 All donations are tax deductible.
 Consider making a donation to support our scholarship program. $60 covers 1 month dues for a child. $100 allows an adult to attend a seminar with a visiting instructor. $250 goes towards our building fund.

 There are two ways to sign up for ongoing membership for adults or children.
 You can authorize electronic transations for ongoing monthly membership dues by filling out the form at the dojo.
 Alternatively, you may use the link below to set up monthly payments by credit card or by Paypal; this option includes a $3 per month transaction fee.

 Make sure to also sign up for the Dojo Members Mailing List so we can keep you informed of dojo events.